 - Pleasant to interact with

-- Conscientious, reliable, has good judgment
+- Conscientious, reliable, have good judgment

 - More interested in opportunities to grow rather than in immediate high compensation